gitEricsson/Natours/readme.md

 - User Email Address Confirmation after Signup
 - Keep Users logged in with Refresh tokens
 - Two-factor Authentication per Login Implementation on both Front and Back ends
-- Automatic Focus and Navigation pin confirmation feature
+- Automatic Focus and Navigation pin confirmation feature (UI and UX considerations)
 - Restriction that users can only review a tour that they have actually booked
 - Nested booking routes: /tours/:id/bookings and /users/:id/bookings
 - Improved tour dates: The Tour now includes 'participants' and a 'soldOut' field for each date in the DB, allowing users to select a date and check if the tour is still available before booking on both Front and Back ends